 Four input control signals and commands loaded into an instruction decoder control the LANCAM.
 Two of the four input control signals determine the cycle type.
 The control signals tell the device whether the data on the I/O bus represents data or a command, and is input or output.
 Commands are decoded by instruction logic and control moves, forced compares, validity bit manipulations, and the data path within the device.
-Registers (Control, Segment Control, Address, Next Free Address, etc.) are using Temporary Command instructions.
+Registers (Control, Segment Control, Address, Next Free Address, etc.) are accessed using Temporary Command Override instructions.
 The data path from the DQ bus to/from data resources (comparand, masks, and memory) within the device are set until changed by Select Persistent Source and Destination instructions.

-After a Compare cycle (caused by either a data write to the Comparand or Mask registers, a write to the Control register, or a forced compare), the Status register contains the address of the Highest-Priority Matching location in that device, concatenated with its page address, along with flags indicating internal match, multiple match, and full.
-When the Status register is read with a Command Read cycle, the device with the Highest-Priority Match responds, outputting the System Match address to the DQ bus.
+After a Compare cycle (caused by either a data write to the Comparand or mask registers, a write to the Control register, or a forced compare), the Status register contains the address of the Highest-Priority Matching location in that device, concatenated with its page address, along with flags indicating internal match, multiple match, and full.
+When the Status register is read with a Command Read cycle, the device with the Highest-Priority match will respond, outputting the System Match address to the DQ bus.
 The internal Match (/MA) and Multiple Match (/MM) flags are also output on pins.
-Another set of flags (/MF and

-/FF) that are qualified by the match and full flags of previous devices in the system also are available directly on output pins, and are independently daisy-chained to provide System Match and Full flags in vertically cascaded LANCAM arrays.
+Another set of flags (/MF and /FF) that are qualified by the match and full flags of previous devices in the system are also available directly on output pins, and are independently daisy-chained to provide System Match and Full flags in vertically cascaded LANCAM arrays.
 In such arrays, if no match occurs during a comparison, read access to the memory and all the registers except the Next Free register is denied to prevent device contention.
-In a daisy chain, all devices respond to Command and Data Write cycles, depending on the conditions shown in Table 4 unless the operation involves the Highest-Priority Match address or the Next Free address; in which case, only the specific device having the Highest-Priority match or the Next Free address responds.
+In a daisy chain, all devices will respond to Command and Data Write cycles, depending on the conditions shown in Tables 5a and 5b on page 12, unless the operation involves the Highest-Priority Match address or the Next Free address; in which case, only the specific device having the Highest-Priority match or the Next Free address will respond.